-If you have previously upgraded a SQL Server R Services instance to 9.0.1, when you run the new installer for Microsoft R Server 9.1.0, it will display a list of all valid instances, and then by default select previously bound instances.
+If you have previously upgraded an instance of SQL Server 2016 R Services to 9.0.1, when you run the new installer for Microsoft R Server 9.1.0, it will display a list of all valid instances, and then by default select previously bound instances.
 If you continue, the previously bound instances are unbound.
 As a result, the earlier 9.0.1 installation is removed, including any related packages, but the new version of Microsoft R Server (9.1.0) is not installed.

 As a workaround, you can modify the existing R Server installation as follows:

 - In Control Panel, open Add or Remove Programs.